Bachelor’s ADMISSIONS

 Why is your admissions process so different to other universities?

-Because we’re new, we can do things differently.
-So we have no subject or grade requirements and all applicants will be invited to interview at one of our Selection Days.
 This is an academically rigorous course, yet we know you’re more than your grades.
 We are curious about who you are as a person—what motivates and inspires you—and grades can’t tell us the full story.

 Instead, we’ll look at your academic achievements in the context of your educational, familial, and personal background.
 We want to understand what you've achieved academically given your starting point in life.